Evan Longoria Preview, Player Props: Diamondbacks vs. Dodgers

 Dodgers Pitching Rankings

-- In his most recent appearance on Tuesday against the Cleveland Guardians, the right-hander tossed 6 1/3 innings, allowing four earned runs while surrendering six hits.
+- In his last appearance on Thursday, the lefty threw two innings against the Cleveland Guardians, allowing one earned run while surrendering one hit.

-- The 24-year-old has put up an ERA of 3.86, with 8.3 strikeouts per nine innings, in 15 games this season.
-Opponents are hitting .232 against him.
+- The 35-year-old has amassed an ERA of 2.52, with 9.6 strikeouts per nine innings, in 19 games this season.
+Opposing hitters have a .211 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.